 In 2011 the Cowboy offense ranked No. 11 in the nation in fewest sacks allowed, allowing only 12 sacks in 13 games.
 Three UW offensive linemen earned Mountain West All-Conference honors in 2011.
 Senior tackle Clayton Kirven and junior center Nick Carlson were named Second Team All-Mountain West.
 Sophomore offensive guard Tyler Strong earned Honorable Mention All-Conference recognition.
 Carlson was named to the Rimington Trophy Watch List for the first time in 2011.

-In 2010, Kaligis coached sophomore center Carlson, who went on to earn Honorable Mention All-Mountain West Conference honors.
+Kaligis coached sophomore center Carlson in 2010.
+Carlson went on to earn Honorable Mention All-Mountain West Conference honors.
 One of Kaligis' 2009 Cowboys, offensive tackle Ryan Otterson, signed a free-agent contract with the San Diego Chargers following the 2010 NFL Draft.

-During his 18 previous seasons coaching at the college level, Kaligis has been a part of 12 teams that advanced to postseason play, including five bowl appearances with NCAA Football Bowl Subdivision teams.
+During his previous years coaching at the college level, Kaligis has been a part of 12 teams that advanced to postseason play, including five bowl appearances with NCAA Football Bowl Subdivision teams.
 In addition to the Cowboys' appearance in the 2011 Gildan New Mexico Bowl and UW's win in the 2009 New Mexico Bowl, Kaligis was a strength and conditioning coach at Washington when the Huskies played in the 1999 Holiday Bowl (losing to Kansas State, 24-20), won the 2000 Rose Bowl (defeating Purdue, 34-24) and played in the 2002 Sun Bowl (losing to Purdue, 34-24).